 Be Choosy With Your Shoes

 Because Achilles tendonitis affects the heel, you need to make sure that your heel is getting the support you need.
 This means that you need to choose your running shoes carefully and pick shoes with great heel support.
-Just make sure it doesn’t irritate the heel.
+Make sure they don’t irritate your heel.

 If you just recently switched running shoe brands and started to deal with more Achilles tendon pain, then it could be that particular brand is just not a good fit for your feet.
 Remember that it’s important to select a shoe that is comfortable for you.

 Stretching helps with so many running/sports injuries, and Achilles tendonitis is no exception.
+Supple, lithe bodies are more resilient against injury.
 It’s important to make sure that your calf muscles aren’t tight.
 When you start a run, make sure that they are warmed up and ready to go.